na-na-hi/renget/archive/ALLMRR.md

 		- [Lewd-Sydney-20B](https://huggingface.co/Undi95/Lewd-Sydney-20B)  <- Uniquely realistic chatting experience!
 Works best with a character named "Sydney".

 	- Mixtral 8x7b:
-		- **[MixtralRPChat-ZLoss](https://huggingface.co/chargoddard/MixtralRPChat-ZLoss) <- AliCat's current all time favorite model.
+		- **[MixtralRPChat-ZLoss](https://huggingface.co/chargoddard/MixtralRPChat-ZLoss) <- One of AliCat's favorite models.
 It can do everything, Chat/RP/Adventure/ERP and does well with all of them.
 The instruct format can be a little tricky, since it requires a leading space.
-This is currently my goto and the only model I really use at the moment.**
+Another issue to look out for is leaking (length = x), so is another tricky aspect to get around.
+If you're having issues with the model, then I'd recommend Mixtral Instruct instead.
+This is my current goto model!**
-		- [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) <- If you're looking for a smart model that's great at following directions, then this is one of the best choices, if not the best choice for under 24GB VRAM.
+		- [Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1) <- If you're looking for a smart model that's great at following directions, then this is one of the best choices overall.
 It can struggle with detailed ERP scenes as it has a tendancy to speed thorugh it.
 Can moralize as well, as it does have some censorship.
+CFG and light jailbreaks can get around the censorship.

 ***
 #Leaderboard